Promoting Helm Environments

 Installing Helm Releases on each Environment

-If you already have pipelines that deploy Helm releases, you should see your columns get populated automatically with information.
+If you already have pipelines that deploy Helm releases, your columns are populated automatically with information.

 You can even install manually a Helm release from any external repository by clicking on the PLUS button at the header of each column.
 In that case you will see a list of possible Helm applications to choose from.